scheleon/BookFinder/README.md

 Complex queries can be made like getting all the books published last month by J K Rowling, for this, we'll just set the *from* date to 1st of last month and *to* date to last date of the previous month and also set *author* to J K Rowling.
 This simple query will get us the desired results.

+To get list of all the books presentt in the library, just make query using empty params.